coconut808/coconut808.github.io/aboutme.md

 5. Randomly found it.

 ### Always learning
 At some point, or another, I've listed these classes on my resume.
-My resume has evolved over time and keep it concise.
+My resume has evolved over time and I try to keep it concise.
+So why not here.
 These are actual classes I've taken.
 By that, I mean I've had to sit in a classroom at least once a week.
 The tech or versions can give you an idea about timelines.
-I'm not current in all the things. ie. Do you know who SUN is?
-It used to be a large company.
+I'm not current in all the things. (ie. Do you know who SUN is?
+It used to be a large company. )

 SANS INSTITUTE
 * SEC 487 - Open-Source Intelligence (OSINT) Gathering and Analysis